hyprwm/hyprland-wiki/content/Nix/Hyprland on NixOS.md

 ## Fixing problems with themes

-If your themes for mouse cursors, icons or windows don't load correctly, see the relevant section in [Hyprland on Home Manager](../Hyprland-on-Home-Manager).
+If your themes for your mouse cursors, icons or windows don't load correctly, see the relevant section in [Hyprland on Home Manager](../Hyprland-on-Home-Manager).

 If you prefer not to use Home Manager, you can also resolve the issues with GTK